Tyrrrz/CliFx/Readme.md

 In **CliFx**, there are two types of argument bindings: **parameters** and **options**.
 Parameters are bound from arguments based on the order they appear in, while options are bound by their name.

-As an example, here's a command that calculates logarithm of a value — it uses a parameter binding to specify the input value and an option binding for the logarithm base:
+As an example, here's a command that calculates the logarithm of a value — it uses a parameter binding to specify the input value and an option binding for the logarithm base:

 ```csharp
 [Command]